Florestine Perrault Collins: Legacy

+Collins' photographs have been recognized by historians as an important record of Creole and African American life in the early twentieth century.
+Since many Black families were excluded from photography in general, her studio portraits now serve as valuable documentation of life, education, religion, and military service during the Jim Crow era.
+Her photographs provide visual evidence of how African American families chose to present themselves within a segregated society.

+Anthony has argued that Collins' portraits were carefully composed to communicate social respectability.
+Clients were often positioned formally, wearing structured clothing and posed with controlled expressions.
+Studio backdrops and furnishing contributed to a sense of refinement.
+These visual elements helped Black communities define themselves on their own terms during a time when national media circulated around degrading stereotypes.
+Collins' photographs presented a different image centered on family life, faith, and social aspiration.

+Scholars have also examined Collins' career as an example of Black female entrepreneurship.
+Through operating her own studio for several decades, she navigated racial discrimination and gender expectations, while maintaining a stable business.
+Although she did not receive recognition during her lifetime, now researchers have placed her among the few documented Black women photographers working in the American South.

+Anthony has noted that many of Collins' photographs remained in family collections for decades before receiving scholarly attention.
+Since her work was not exhibited during her lifetime, much of its historical significance became clear later on.
+The survival of these portraits has allowed historians to better understand everyday life within New Orleans' Black middle class communities.

 According to the Encyclopedia of Louisiana, Collins' career "mirrored a complicated interplay of gender, racial and class expectations".

 "The history of black liberation in the United States could be characterized as a struggle over images as much as it has also been a struggle over rights," according to bell hooks.
 Collins' photographs are representative of that.
 By taking pictures of black women and children in domestic settings, she challenged the pervasive stereotypes of the time about black women.

 Collins was featured in the 2014 documentary Through A Lens Darkly: Black Photographers and the Emergence of a People.

 Collins' work was included in exhibitions in New Orleans in the late 1900s and early 2000s, such as Women Artists in Louisiana, 1825–1965: A Place of Their Own.'
 She featured in the touring show "The New Woman Behind the Camera," shown at the Metropolitan Museum of Art then the National Gallery of Art, Washington D.C. in 2021 and 2022.

 Collins is the subject of the 2013 book Picturing Black New Orleans: A Creole Photographer’s View of the Early Twentieth Century, by Arthé A. Anthony.